ibnunowshad/digital-cv/README.md

 - Implemented best practices for predictive maintenance and inventory management, reducing surplus equipment by **_20%_** for optimized resource allocation.
 - Designed and secured a highly reliable, performant, and secure platform infrastructure prioritizing continuous monitoring, automation, and disaster recovery.
 Minimized service disruptions and exceeded SLAs.
 - Collaborated with technical leadership to define the platform roadmap and resource allocation plans, aligning infrastructure with **_SRE_** principles and scaling needs.
--  **_Technologies used:_** _Jira, Confluence, Git, Slack, Ruckus, Fortinet, Cisco, Exinda, Extreme Networks, VMWare, CentOS, Redhat, Shell_.
+-  **_Technologies used:_** _Jira, Confluence, Git, Slack, Kibana, Ruckus, Fortinet, Cisco, Exinda, Extreme Networks, VMWare, CentOS, Redhat, Shell_.
 <br><br>

 ## 🚀 Other Positions Held